 Once upon a time, a salad for me was defined by iceberg lettuce, ranch dressing, and an almost sickening amount of croutons.
 Sounds alright though and I really did enjoy it.
 It was more like bread and sour cream and some greens, but that’s beside the point.
 As the years passed, I opened up to the idea of using ingredients that one wouldn’t necessarily expect to show up in a salad, such as strawberries, mango, and blueberries.
 I find it to be the perfect summer salad as it is refreshing, light, and healthy.

 With strawberry season quickly approaching, I decided to create a salad that uses plenty of them.
 After all, strawberries are most luscious, juicy, and flavorful when in season.
 In addition to strawberries, this salad is loaded with blueberries, mango, and avocado.
-A sprinkle of crunchy walnuts and a drizzle of cayenne lemon vinaigrette, over peppery arugula, is a warm day’s companion.
-Don’t get me wrong, you could absolutely eat this in the dead of winter, but there’s something about matching a sticky hot day to a cooling salad.
-It’s also a breeze to throw together, it’s vegan, paleo and if you skip the honey, whole 30 as well.
+A sprinkle of crunchy walnuts and a drizzle of cayenne lemon vinaigrette, over peppery arugula, is a warm day’s companion and a healthy salad that’s perfectly balanced.

 Arugula is definitely an acquired taste as it has a peppery bite to it.
 If you’re not a fan of arugula, you can easily substitute a milder green like spinach or mixed greens of your choice.
 They all work in this salad.

 If possible, look for locally grown organic strawberries, as those are going to be the sweetest and give you the most flavor in this salad.
 During the summer months, organic strawberries are much more affordable than they would be during any other time of the year.
 And if you don’t like strawberries or are allergic to them, you could leave them out.

 Because I like the combination of the bright fruit in here, I decided to add them in as well, but if you want to keep it strictly to arugula and strawberry, you can forgo these two or add blackberries or mix and match as you see fit.